x3-apptech/salome-modules-paravis/doc/dev/index.rst

 * make the PVSERVER a true CORBA service not linked to the PARAVIS module
 * the PARAVIS module should be a *light* module (TODO check again why this is blocking).

+Doxygen documentation
+%%%%%%%%%%%%%%%%%%%%%

+If you are looking for the Doxygen of the C++ code, it can be found here: `Doxygen documentation <api/index.html>`_